Updated: Sep 21

 This is quite an interesting one as it has in fact changed relatively recently.
-Up until around 20010 Glymur Waterfall was thought to be the highest.
-Its single slim plume of water plunges an impressive 198 metres down.
+Up until around 2010, Glymur Waterfall was thought to be the highest.
+Its single slim plume of water plunges an impressive 198 meters down.
 But then all of a sudden there was a new waterfall on the horizon.
-Morsárfoss in the glacier bound eastern region of Iceland took over the title quite decisively.
-Measuring in at a maximum of around 240 meters it is definitely higher.
-Because of its position amidst a moving glacier it has proven quite tricky to measure it precisely.
+Morsárfoss in the glacier-bound eastern region of Iceland took over the title quite decisively.
+Measuring in at a maximum of around 240 meters is definitely higher.
+Because of its position amidst a moving glacier, it has proven quite tricky to measure it precisely.

 Glymur waterfall is also only accessible on foot.
 But this is a much safer albeit slightly challenging hike.
 You will need to hike for between 3-4 hours in total through all sorts of terrain.
 So you should have a reasonable level of fitness and experience to attempt it.
 As always when hiking in Iceland you must come prepared.
 Set off on your hike in plenty of time and let someone know your plans.
 Wear proper hiking boots and all-weather gear and take water and snacks with you.
 There are of course no shops where you’re going!

-Hiking to Glymur is exciting and well worth the pay-off of seeing the falling plume of the waterfall.
-Not to mention the stunning scenery on route.
+Hiking to Glymur is exciting and well worth the payoff of seeing the falling plume of the waterfall.
+Not to mention the stunning scenery on the route.
 The waterfall lies in Iceland’s southwest.
 The starting point parking area is about a 45-minute drive from Reykjavik so it makes for a great day trip.
-Alternatively you could tie in the hike with a road trip to the Snæfellsnes Peninsula just beyond.
+Alternatively, you could tie in the hike with a road trip to the Snæfellsnes Peninsula just beyond.

 Other unmissable Waterfalls in Iceland

 Goðafoss waterfall lies in northern Iceland just a short detour off of the Ring Road route.
-With a twelve-metre drop it is one of the lower waterfalls in the country.
-However it makes up for its lack of height with some serious girth.
-The waterfall stretches for some thirty metres around in a horseshoe shape.
+With a twelve-meter drop it is one of the lower waterfalls in the country.
+However, it makes up for its lack of height with some serious girth.
+The waterfall stretches for some thirty meters around in a horseshoe shape.

 It really is a beautiful sight and well worth the short detour if you are driving the Ring Road or exploring the north.
 Unlike the last two Godafoss is located right next to the visitor parking area.
 So there’s no need for a long hike to appreciate it.